Solutions

 3. Identify Your Needs.

-4. Besides the mission of your fundraising project, it is important to determine a problem to be addressed and how to address this problem.
-Then you will be able to identify your fundraising needs.
-Note that sometimes it is reasonable to take assistance of fundraising online consultants who will help you identify your needs, set the problem, and choose the best fundraising methods to address the problem.
+4. Besides the mission of your project, it is important to determine a problem to be addressed and how to address this problem.
+Then you will be able to identify your needs.
+Note that sometimes it is reasonable to take assistance of online consultants who will help you identify your needs, set the problem, and choose the best methods to address the problem.

 5. Set a Goal.